• Skip to main content

 Audio amplifiers which are designed to work with a 5 V supply from a USB socket such as from a computer USB are called an USB amplifiers.

-In this article we will learn how to build a simple 3 watt amplifier circuit which can be powered directly from a computer 5V USB port for driving an 8 ohm 3 watt speaker.
+In this article I have explained how to build a simple 3 watt amplifier circuit which can be powered directly from a computer 5V USB port for driving an 8 ohm 3 watt speaker.
 You can build a couple of such circuits and use them for creating a stereo output into a pair of 8 Ohm speakers.

 Please note that TDA2822 IC is obsolete now therefore opting a circuit using this IC for the discussed project may not be a good idea.
-However the present design is based on the IC LM4871, which is abundantly available let's learn the main features and working of this IC
+However the present design is based on the IC LM4871, which is abundantly available I have explained the main features and working of this IC

 Main Features